All Year: Yes

 Rike also has her pottery on our property.
 Did I mention our bouldering room?
 Rike plays Cello and a bit guitar, I sometimes watch stars and planets from my micro observatory in the garden.
 Of course, I am more than happy to

 show you sky things, if you are interested.

-We are around (well beyond now, haha) 30 years old and despite good experiences with younger helpers we prefer helpers of our age (24-36).
+We are around 35 years old and despite good experiences with younger helpers we prefer helpers of our age (24-36).

 We started this project in the end of 2011 and there is always a lot to do.
 Any help is welcome with the garden, fruit trees, further renovate the pottery and workshop, all kinds of jobs around the buildings.
-Help in house and kitchen or taking care for our daughter will also be welcome.
+Help in house and kitchen will also be welcome.

 We live in a quiet and remote area in the North of Germany, between Berlin and the Baltic Sea in beautiful countryside full of hills and lakes.